wp-plugins/book-review/readme.txt

 1. Customize the settings by clicking on *Book Review* in the *Settings* menu.

 == Frequently Asked Questions ==

-= Who is the Book Review plugin for? =

-The Book Review plugin is meant to be used by book bloggers and other reviewers who post book reviews to their blog and need an easy way to show the details of that book in each of their review posts.

 = What is the Synopsis field for? =